syeung14/speaking/knowledge/if money doesn’t buy happiness, you’re spending it wrong.md

 It's focused on things that we think are gonna make us happy, and are not.
-- Handling money creates an experience of euphoria that can last for hours.
+- Handling money creates an experience of `euphoria` that can last for hours.
 And we get stuck in this mindset of consumption;
 it's one of the ways that we're wired to do things wrong about money.
-- Spending money on gadgets and possessions can give us an immediate sense of gratification, but doesn't usually lead to long-term happiness.
+- Spending money on `gadgets and possessions` can give us `an immediate sense of gratification`, but doesn't usually lead to long-term happiness.
-Why do we feel compelled to do it?
+Why do we `feel compelled` to do it?
 - In our brain, we have mechanisms that operate very short-term.
 You enjoy it for the moment,